Chart Color Schemes

 An assessment of population growth drivers in Wheelers Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is expected to increase by 1,545 persons, reflecting a gain of 13.6% over the 17 years, based on aggregated SA2-level projections.
+According to aggregated SA2-level projections, the Wheelers Hill (SA2) is expected to increase by 1,545 persons to 2041, reflecting a gain of 6.0% over the 17 years.

 Frequently Asked Questions - Population